Private library: Ancient Greece

 In 600 BC, library and archival collections in ancient Greece flourished.
 Within the next three centuries the culture of the written word rose to a pinnacle there.
 Although public libraries available to all citizens were established in some cities, such as Athens, most citizens could not read.
 However, private book collections owned by the elite and leading citizens were growing, along with the glorious homes and structures used to store them.
 Private libraries were not only built by the wealthy, but also by professionals who needed information nearby, including doctors and scholars.
 Notable scholarly figures like Euripides, Herodotus, Thucydides, and even Plato had their own private libraries with large collections.
 One of the most notable figures in ancient Greece with his own private library was Aristotle.
 Establishing his personal collection into a library at the Lyceum, Aristotle allowed his students and fellow scholars to use it.
 After his death, his collection grew to include the work of Theophrastus and student research.
-The collection was thought to have been scattered after Theophrastus' own death by Neleus.
+The collection was thought to have been scattered after Theophrastus's own death by Neleus.
 While most of the collection was supposedly brought to Rome and Constantinople, other pieces within the collection were sold to the Library of Alexandria, only to be destroyed later with the library.